bestinslot-xyz/brc20-programmable-module/README.md

 **Returns**:

-- Error if any of the parameters don't match previous `brc20_addTxToBlock` calls.
+- Error if any of the `timestamp` or `hash` parameters don't match previous calls.
+- Error if `block_tx_count` doesn't match transaction count for this block.

 <hr>